 The simplest way to explain concurrency is: *How many users should your infrastructure withstand accessing at a same time?
 What would be the peak number? * The answer for this question will have a great impact on the design of your infrastructure.

-For instance, and taking into account the [magento official recommendations](https://devdocs.magento.com/guides/v2.3/performance-best-practices/hardware.html) about compute sizing, it would very different in terms of resources a platform design for 10 concurrent users versus 500 users requesting at a same time.
+For instance, and taking into account the [magento official recommendations] (https://devdocs.magento.com/guides/v2.3/performance-best-practices/hardware.html) about compute sizing, it would be very different in terms of resources a platform design for 10 concurrent users versus 500 users requesting at a same time.

 Strategies for dealing with high concurrency sites

 They key strategy for dealing with high concurrency is **distribution**:

 Design your infrastructure and your app capable to be deployed and served among servers.
 With this approach, you will solve 2 main issues: You will be able to scale horizontally and you will be one step ahead of removing single point of failure (SPF) using redundancy.

 Use shared services (EFS, NFS, SoftNas) for shared resources like static content but be aware that highly accessed files (as code) should be avoided.
 This will imply that, in some way, you should implement a deploy system capable of deploying, simultaneously to all webservers.

 An important (but sometimes underestimated) strategy is campaign planification.
 Planning the sending of emails in slots or batches can save your company a lot of money in terms of reducing compute resources.

 But sometimes, planification is not enough and customers are in need for a dynamical response of the resources.
 In this case, infrastructure design can leverage the use of autoscaling.
 Autoscaling features of Public Clouds are great, but there are some requirements that shall be considered: